 - SUNAT: Peruvian Tax and Customs Administration

-It shall be noted that with the exception of the Management Statement all harvesting planning documents have to be written by an officially licensed and registered forest expert called “forest regent” (“regente forestal”).
+It shall be noted that with the exception of the Management Statement all harvesting planning documents have to be written and signed by an officially licensed and registered forest expert called “forest regent” (“regente forestal”).
+Usually this person is also responsible for foreset operations.

 Processing and Trade